simonrose121/blog/_posts/2022-10-15-mood-meter.markdown

 #### How do you pick a mood?

 The app works by first selecting a quadrant, then choosing a mood within that quadrant.
-I'll firstly reflect on if I'm feeling high or low energy and then if the emotion is unpleasant or pleasant.
+I'll first reflect on if I'm feeling high or low energy and then if the emotion is unpleasant or pleasant.
 This helps narrow down what my prevailing feeling is at the time.
 It's worth noting that it's not an exact science, and it doesn't matter if you get it wrong - it's about building awareness over time.
+I also tend not to answer the follow up questions on Mood Meter when reporting my mood, mainly out of laziness.

 Side note, these same skills of recognising (and letting go of) thoughts and feelings is often employed in meditation, a practice known as [noting](https://www.headspace.com/articles/noting-technique-take-advantage).

 #### What impact has it made to your life?

 Along with daily meditation, tracking my mood has had a huge positive impact on my self-awareness and emotional intelligence.
 It hasn't stopped me going through difficult patches, but recognising that it will pass and that it's okay to feel that way has done wonders for me.
-The biggest takeaway has been that most of the time I'm experiencing pleasant feelings, because when I've been down in the dumps it definitely doesn't feel that way.
+The biggest takeaway has been that most of the time I experience pleasant feelings, because when I'm down in the dumps it definitely doesn't feel that way.

 It has also helped me reflect on what is going on in my life, how that impacts my mood and possible changes I can make to get myself back at baseline.
-This has included particularly stressful periods, such as August this year with a lot of uncertainty in both my work and personal life, as you can see below.
+For example, there was a lot of uncertainty in August this year in both my work and personal life, as you can see below.

 ![Mood Meter Months]({{ site.baseurl }}/assets/img/mood-meter-months.jpeg){:width="600px"}

-Doing it at a set point each day (kind of, there are sometimes hours of variance as you can see in the image above) has forced me to think about how I'm feeling, a skill that I'm now able to do, most of the time, outside of those set points.
+Doing it at a set point each day (kind of, there are sometimes hours of variance as you can see in the image above) has forced me to think about how I'm feeling.
+This is something that I now find myself doing at other points throughout the day.

 #### Would you recommend others doing it?